KhaliqueN/Cancer_prognostic_EEIs_CR/README.md

-# EEI-cancer-study
-Scripts to generate data and produce results of the study: "A pan-cancer analysis of the prognostic importance of exon-exon interactions"
+## This repository contains scripts to gnerate data and results in the paper:

-There are four folders as follows:
+- There are four folder explained as follows:

-- "1-Create-network": Scripts to download data from the Protein Data Bank and generate exon-exon interaction (EEI) networks
+**Reproduce results**
+- Contains scripts and data to reproduce the results of the paper

+**Exon expressions**
-- "2-Compute-exon-expression":Scripts to download data from The Cancer Genome Atlas and generate expressions of exons
+- Contains scripts to download and process gene expression data from TCGA

+**Exon-exon interaction networks**
+- Contains scripts to create Exon-exon interaction (EEI) networks

+**Perturbed edges**
-- "3-Compute-perturbedEdges": Scripts to identify cancer relevant perturbed EEIs
+- Contains scripts to identify perturbed EEIs given the exon expression data and an EEI network
-- "4-Analysis": Scripts to generate results shown in the paper and the supplement